This article about the best rail cargo startups is part of the “Logistics of the Future” series looking at the top logistics startups today.

 - “Turkish startup turned machine failure into a business model” – wamda.com

-Another startup focused on innovative vibration monitoring solutions, IVM differentiates itself by focusing intensely on the wheel-rail interaction, one of the most complex areas of rail monitoring.
+Out of this list of rail cargo startups, yet another company focused on innovative vibration monitoring solutions, IVM, differentiates itself by focusing intensely on the wheel-rail interaction, one of the most complex areas of rail monitoring.
 Because it generates mechanical stresses on the rails and rolling stock, and those stresses are not easily decomposable in the form of single separated effects, IVM is convinced that multiple measuring points are required and each of them needs to sample data at high frequency.

 Modern technologies allow the adoption of multiple sensors to increase the available data, but IVM’s integrated and holistic vision seeks to increase the informative content of the monitored phenomenon in order to extract the deep and hidden behaviors of the wheel-rail interaction.
 IVM has developed algorithms and cloud infrastructures to manage such complexity, by using modern Big Data technologies and machine learning techniques.
 This is done internally by highly skilled resources and it is made possible by the investment of around 30% of its resources in R&D activities.